 It’s been more than a year since Noiy’s father passed away now, and while his mom and sister have been attending church most weeks, they just didn’t seem to be growing in their understanding of what it meant to be a Christian.
 Noiy made a commitment a few months ago to meet with them and teach them the Bible once a week and they have since grown a great deal.
 Discipling one’s own family members is a unique challenge –please pray for Noiy, his sister Patchali and his mom Piew.

+We have just had a short but wonderful visit from Bronwyn’s mom and will have her dad visiting with us in December.
 We are also planning a visit to South Africa in February/March 2011, so lots of special family time coming up in the next few months.

 An answer to prayer